Jose-cyber/splitting-traffic-in-app-engine/README.md

 ## Deploy the new version

-To create a new version of our app, let's start edditing our [main.py](app/main.py) file, and change the message string that was being returned in the ```index()``` function, from "App 1" to "App 2".
+To create a new version of our app, let's start editing our [main.py](app/main.py) file, and change the message string that was being returned to the function, from "App 1" to "App 2".

 <img src="img/code_change.png"/>

-After making the change and saving it, let's deploy the new version of service python-app, this version I'll call it of "potato-version" .
+After making the change and saving it, let's deploy the new version of service python-app, this version I'll call it of "potato-version".

-Acess de app directory:
+Access de app directory:
 <pre>
 cd app/
 </pre>